mudasobwa/mudasobwa.github.io/_posts/2022-02-12-plugins-in-elixir-apps.md

 That sounds too generic, but in fact it’d be not so complicated to implement.
 There is absolutely no need to strive to produce a swiss-knife-like plugin behaviour.
 Tree structure works perfectly everywhere, and here it does as well.
 Just make a top-level behaviour to provide a name, scope _and_ features, where features are other behaviours implemented.
 Then the main application might perform a sequence of requests for the current scope and decide whether all, or some, or none plugins are suitable to allow in each particular case.

-This writing already becames too long, so I’d postpone real-life examples, but the main idea of how to approach this should be _hopefully_ clear now.
+This writing already became too long, so I’d postpone real-life examples, but the main idea of how to approach this should be _hopefully_ clear now.

 ---